gkwa/itfruitbeer/README.md

 ```

-# example: assign a network profile to container
+# example: assign a network profile to a container

 Use cloud-init to allow me ssh access, install some some packages and reboot contanier.